Goats are known for all kinds of antics, including yelling, fainting, and of course, climbing into everything from delivery trucks to trees.

-In southeastern Minnesota, on a Winona County property protected by a Minnesota Land Trust conservation easement, these functionally majestic animals are being leveraged for another one of their innate talents – the ability to destroy everything of a certain size in their path.
+In Southeastern Minnesota, on a Winona County property permanently protected by a Minnesota Land conservation easement, these functionally majestic animals are being leveraged for another one of their innate talents-their ability to destroy everything of a certain size in their path!

 In this case, they’re helping property owners address invasive common buckthorn in the oak forest and woodland, which are key habitat for a variety of Species in Greatest Conservation Need (SGCN) in Minnesota, such as the western rat snake, five-lined skink, and Eastern pipistrelle.

 Protecting the wooded areas from becoming an invasive species monoculture is also critical for maintaining the native biodiversity that helps preserve the cool, clean river water for the region’s iconic cold-water trout streams.

 According to the University of Minnesota, buckthorn is “one of Minnesota’s most damaging invasive plants.”
 It spreads throughout wooded forests, outcompeting native vegetation and degrading wildlife habitat.

 Goats are an extremely effective non-herbicidal option for clearing established vegetation quickly, and for this property, they are a key component of their habitat restoration plan.

 The goats’ sure-footedness means that they are often able to access areas that would be difficult for people, and they can reduce the need to use heavy equipment which could further disturb soil and plants.

 Being the inquisitive and hungry creatures that they are, goats can even reach leaves up to 10-12 feet high by standing on the stems to bend them down.

 For this restoration project, the goats will be deployed a couple of times over a 12-month period and will be followed by controlled burning and hand cutting of larger Buckthorn stands.
 Managing Buckthorn and other invasive plant species is an ongoing process that often requires continuous maintenance.